Statistics Data Science Curriculum

 Design of Experiments (STATS 263/363)

-Software Development and Scientific Computing (6 units minimum)
+Scientific Computing (6 units)

-2022-2023 - CME 212 will not be offered.
+2022-23 and 2023-24 - CME 212 will not be offered.
 See instructions below.

 Courses in this area must be taken for letter grades.